 ADHD Treated, Tics Tamed

 Joseph’s mother called me in tears.
 He had come home from school upset because some of the kids teased him about his habit of blinking his eyes every couple of minutes.
 She did not know what to do.
-Joseph was taking Ritalin for his ADHD.
+Joseph was taking Ritalin for his attention deficit disorder (ADHD or ADD).
 Without it, he would occasionally run around the classroom and call out to his friend.
 Yet the medication, it seemed, caused him to blink his eyes.
 “We traded in one problem for another,” Joseph’s mom said.
 We agreed to stop the medication until we could meet and discuss things.

 Do not try to address stimulant-induced tics or a tic disorder on your own.
 See your child’s doctor for help.
 In some cases, he or she may refer you to a neurologist.
 Only you and your physician can decide whether to stop the ADHD medication (and deal with the behavioral issues this will cause) or to add additional medication to control the tics.